What is Too Damn Easy About? This cash gifting, pyramid scheme “opportunity” is a bizarre one you need to see to believe.

 Is Too Damn Easy a Scam?
 The Many Red Flags

-When you ask yourself, “Is Too Damn Easy a scam?”, think about what red flags would pop up if you did encounter a scam online.
+Think about the red flags you would look for if you did encounter a scam online.
 Think about all the things you’ve been warned to stay away from when it comes to online scams.
 Too Damn Easy will have all these red flags popping up and more.

 - First, we’ve already established that you never see the founder’s face or know his real name.